 Best Animal Kingdom Attractions & Ride Guide

 This guide to Animal Kingdom attractions contains reviews and ratings for every ride and show at Walt Disney World’s zoological themed park, including Pandora – World of Avatar.
 This also offers some strategy and advice so you know what’s a must-do and what you can safely skip!
-(Updated March 18, 2021.)
+(Updated October 9, 2022.)

 Animal Kingdom ranks right up there with World Showcase as an excellent spot to just relax and spend some time.
 The park has a great sense of place to it, and the thematic execution is top notch, save for some criticism that it has too much real world “grit” and not the same sense of whimsy you might find from other Disney parks.
-It’s truly an exceptional “ambiance park,” and although it’s now busier due to Pandora, it’s nice to finally see the park receiving the attention it deserves.

-This guide assumes that you have a full day to spend in each of the Walt Disney World theme parks.
+This guide to Animal Kingdom assumes that you have a full day to spend in the park–and in each of the other Walt Disney World theme parks.
 You may have more or less time depending on how many day tickets you purchase and whether you add on the Park Hopper option (read our Walt Disney World Ticket Guide to determine which tickets are best for you).
-If you want to read our other Walt Disney World park guides, you can find those here:

 If you have children, you should also consult our full list of attractions with height requirements at Walt Disney World.
 Numerical scores are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 In our ratings, we only consider how well done the attraction is, overall and within its category, when experienced by its target demographic.